MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 # Preapproval of RSC permissions

 Preapproval of resource-specific consent (RSC) permissions allows admins to approve RSC based on individual app in Microsoft Teams.
-Initially, admins had the ability to turn on or turn off the RSC permission in the Teams Admin Center to either approve or block all RSC enabled apps.
+Initially, admins had the ability to turn on or turn off RSC permission in the Teams Admin Center to either approve or block all RSC enabled apps.

 With preapproved RSC permissions, admins can choose which RSC-enabled apps to allow their tenant users to install in Teams, without having to allow or block all apps that use RSC permissions.

 > [!NOTE]
 > Preapproval of RSC permissions is available only in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).

-## PowerShell set up to manage preapproval of RSC permissions
+## Setup PowerShell to manage preapproval of RSC permissions

 Preapproval of RSC permissions is managed through Microsoft Teams PowerShell.
 For more information, see [manage Teams with Teams PowerShell](/microsoftteams/teams-powershell-managing-teams).

-To create, manage, and delete preapproval policies, you can use the `Connect-MgGraph` cmdlet and connect with the following permissions:
+Use `Connect-MgGraph` to connect your PowerShell to Microsoft Graph and add the following permissions to create, manage, and delete preapproval policies:

 * `TeamworkAppSettings.ReadWrite.All`
 * `Policy.ReadWrite.Authorization`